Oghma-Infinium/Apostasy/README.md

 ## Playing the List

 >[!WARNING]
->Before starting the list, read over the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md), [FAQ](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/FAQ.md), and [Gameplay](https://github.com/Oghma-Infinium/Apostasy/blob/main/GAMEPLAY.md) pages!
+>Before starting the list, read over the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md), [FAQ](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/FAQ.md), and [Gameplay](https://github.com/Oghma-Infinium/Apostasy/blob/main/GAMEPLAY.md) pages.

 ### Starting the Game

  1. Head over to your modlist installation folder (e.g. `C:\Apostasy`), locate an executable named `ModOrganizer.exe`, and launch it.
 Your first launch of Mod Organizer 2 may take several minutes due to GitHub repository downloads, so please be patient.
- 2. Set up your CPU Affinity by following the instructions below!
+ 2. Set up your CPU Affinity by following the instructions below.
+Please do not skip this step
     <Details>
     <summary>Setting CPU Affinity</summary>